olibraendle/Bank-Account-Project-Python/README.md

 # Banking System — Learning Project

-A toy banking terminal app that evolves into a full web application, used as a vehicle to learn software layers from the ground up.
+A toy banking terminal app evolved into a full web application, used as a vehicle to learn software layers from the ground up.

 ## Goal